TejasViswa/PIC20A_Disc/Week_5/MidtermReview2.md

 ## Method Overloading
 Reading the snippets `OverloadingStaticMethods.java` and `TypeTester.java`

-The methods are matched according to how specific it is and according the parameter orders.
+The methods are matched according to how specific it is and according to the parameter orders.

 ## Exercise
 ### Question 1